-Mayor Stephanie Rawlings-Blake and Board of Estimates yesterday awarded $4,881,647 to seven consulting firms who were asked to take the lead in various projects and studies, some mundane, some potentially profound.
+Mayor Stephanie Rawlings-Blake and Board of Estimates yesterday awarded $4,881,647 to seven consulting firms who were asked to take the lead in various projects and studies, some mundane, others potentially profound.

-The contracts were approved by voice vote during a meeting that lasted three minutes (9:06 to 9:09 a.m.) at City Hall.
+The contracts were approved by voice vote during a meeting that lasted three minutes (9:06-9:09 a.m.) at City Hall.

 The lone dissent came from City Council President Bernard C. “Jack” Young, who registered his “no” votes with the board clerk but, in keeping with BOE protocol, did not offer an explanation for his opposition at the meeting.

 The reasoning behind his votes, spokesman Lester Davis said, was that these projects and studies should be done by city personnel (there are 14,017 of them on the payroll, according to on-line records).

 “We have professionals on board at city agencies who have a lot of experience,” Davis said.
 “Jack believes you should first look inside the agency and not be too quick to look outside.”

 Young has frequently voted against outsourcing, but his efforts have been to no avail when the mayor controls three of five BOE seats.

 $27 Million Case in Point